codecaffeine/dotfiles/README.markdown

 # my dotfiles

+These are my dotfiles.
+There are many like it, but these are mine.

 ## dotfiles

 Forked from [Zach Holman's dotfiles](http://github.com/holman/dotfiles).
 His [README](https://github.com/holman/dotfiles#readme) explains how to use this repo and his [blog post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) explains the philosophy of dotfiles.